rust-lang/log/rfcs/0001-inline-expression-value-logging.md

 TRACE tokio_threadpool::worker:     -> starting to sleep; idx=1
 ```

-With `std::dbg!` released, there is intrinsic value in offering
+With `std::dbg!` released, there is now intrinsic value in at least
-developers parity and convenience with an extension to `log` for
+offering developers parity and convenience with an extension to `log`
-inline expression and value logging.
+for inline expression and value logging.

 # Detailed Design